 The slope and incline of the stadium’s bowl did not provide adequate isolation, causing frequent interference.
 The bottom portion of the bowl is also situated on a concrete pad, which required strategic sawcutting to accommodate WiFi and DAS cables.
 However, using simulations and Radio Frequency (RF) models, Arup was able to work with the contractor to model the exact slope of the bowl and determine specific locations of end devices to avoid rework.
 Arup used the RF modelling software iBwave to leverage the tower’s 3D Revit model and produce heatmaps of WiFi coverage.
 Within the RF model, Arup was able to simulate variations between mounting styles of access points and the effects of human attenuation, as well as model various materials.
 The information informed coverage options, including a bowl-wide under-seat WiFi coverage method, which USC ultimately chose.

 Another challenge was related to wireless access points, which are normally situated on a stadium’s exterior.
 However, due to the Coliseum’s landmark status, the exterior could not be disrupted.
 Arup sought out less conspicuous locations for the access points and placed them around lights and concessions to provide wireless coverage without having to secure approvals to mount objects on the façade.

 This project speaks to Arup’s DNA because we enjoy taking on complex projects with an intent to find creative solutions.
-While the stadium’s landmark status posed unique restrictions and challenges, working with our partners, we are proud to bring the stadium to the 21st century and honour its legacy. ”Elizabeth Valmont Associate principal, acoustic consultant
+While the stadium’s landmark status posed unique restrictions and challenges, working with our partners, we are proud to bring the stadium to the 21st century and honour its legacy. ”Elizabeth Valmont Associate Principal and Project Manager

 A new tower